Back to articlesGuide

 Free Cell Rules

-• Each free cell can hold exactly one card
+• Each free cell holds exactly one card of any rank or suit

-• Cards in free cells can be moved to the tableau or foundation at any time
+• A card sitting in a free cell can be played back to the tableau or up to a foundation at any time

 Foundation Rules